 California utilities may cut power as fire danger looms

-Southern California utilities warned Tuesday that they may cut power to more than 300,000 customers as dry, gusty weather raises the threat of wildfire dangers in the region.
+Southern California utilities warned they may cut power to more than 300,000 customers as dry, gusty weather raises the threat of wildfire danger in the region.

-Winds could reach 50 mph, which could knock down trees and power lines, the weather service said.
+Winds could reach 50 mph (80 kph), which could knock down trees and power lines, the weather service said.

 That’s about 5% of the utility’s 5 million customers and would affect the counties of Kern, Los Angeles, Orange, Riverside, San Bernardino, Tulare and Ventura.